The Old Atlanta:

 While the 4th Ward, which would later consist of small public housing complexes, was the mecca for Atlanta’s black population there were other communities that African Americans resided in during the city’s early days.

-On the West Side ground zero for the black community was in the area of Vine City as the population eventually expanded further down Hunter Street, today’s Martin Luther King Drive, into areas like Dixie Hills and later Adamsville.
-The heart of Atlanta’s civil rights movement for better standards of living would be in communities like Dixie Hills.
+On the West Side, ground zero for the black community was in the area of Vine City.
+The population eventually expanded further down Hunter Street, today’s Martin Luther King Drive, into areas like Dixie Hills and later Adamsville.

-Outside of the area of Vine City, there were other small black communities like Rockdale, which was replaced by the Perry Homes, and Tanyard Bottom, which was replaced by the Techwood Homes, Atlanta’s first housing project that was originally constructed for white families.
+Outside of Vine City, there were other small black communities like Rockdale, which was replaced by the Perry Homes, and Tanyard Bottom, which was replaced by the Techwood Homes, Atlanta’s first housing project that was originally constructed for white families.

-Even though many had a hard time and had to overcome many obstacles to gain housing and property on the West Side, the community would eventually become predominantly African American by the 1960s and 1970s after years of neighborhoods like English Avenue, known locally as The Bluff, being predominantly white middle class areas.
+Even though many had a hard time and had to overcome many obstacles to gain housing and property on the West Side, the community would eventually become predominantly African American by the 1960s and 1970s.

 Other historic areas include the East Side’s Reynoldstown, which was originally founded by freed slaves and was a thriving area until urban renewal of the 1960s, and Edgewood, which was a neighborhood built solely for African Americans.

-Urban renewal and slum clearance occurred between the 1930s and 1960s and was a process that replaced former black communities with housing projects and stadiums and coliseums, a process that also help developed the Atlanta ghetto.
+Urban renewal and slum clearance of the Atlanta ghetto occurred between the 1930s and 1960s, which was a process that replaced former black communities with housing projects along with stadiums and coliseums.

-Examples can be seen with the once famous Buttermilk Bottom neighborhood being demolished to make way for the Atlanta Civic Arena, or the historic areas of Mechanicsville, Peoplestown and Summerhill that experienced much urban renewal due to their close location of downtown.
+Examples can be seen with the once famous Buttermilk Bottom neighborhood being demolished to make way for the Atlanta Civic Arena, or the historic areas of Mechanicsville, Peoplestown, and Summerhill experiencing much urban renewal due to their close location of downtown.